 When a Child with Ortho-K Sleeps Safely, Parents Sleep Soundly

 Ortho-k utilizes rigid gas permeable lenses that allow oxygen to reach your child’s eyes so that the eyes remain healthy.
 Ortho-k lenses safely and effectively work while your child sleeps, temporarily providing clear vision during your child’s waking hours, and slowing the progression of myopia.

-As long as your child handles the lenses according to the instructions of Dr. Sud and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.
+As long as your child handles the lenses according to the instructions of our team of eye doctors and observes hygiene protocols when using them (washing hands first, using only the designated solutions to clean and rinse the lenses, etc.), ortho-k lenses can be safely used.

-Dr. Sud will answer any questions you have about ortho-k.
-If you decide to proceed, Dr. Sud will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
-Mississauga Vision Centre and Brampton Vision Centre serves ortho-k patients in Mississauga, Brampton, Vaughan, Oakville, and throughout Ontario
+our team of eye doctors will answer any questions you have about ortho-k.
+If you decide to proceed, our team of eye doctors will conduct a thorough eye examination, fit your child with customized lenses, and oversee care.
+Mississauga Vision Centre and Brampton Vision Centre serves ortho-k patients in Mississauga & Brampton, Vaughan, Oakville, Toronto, and throughout Ontario